arkku/burner/README.md

 Write mode may be exited by sending either the IHEX end of file line or a single exclamation mark `!`.

-Note that writing the EEPROM may be slower than the speed of the serial connection, and the microcontroller's UART receive buffer is very limited.
+Note that writing the PROM may be slower than the speed of the serial connection, and the microcontroller's UART receive buffer is very limited.
 This means that the sender (you or your terminal) must throttle the speed at which data is sent.
 Software flow control (XON/XOFF) may be used for